oneapi-src/oneDAL/docs/source/bibliography.rst

    *Additive Logistic Regression: a Statistical View of Boosting.*.
    1998.

 ..
+[Friedman00]
+   Jerome Friedman, Trevor Hastie, and Robert Tibshirani.
+   Additive Logistic regression: a statistical view of boosting.
+   The Annals of Statistics, 28(2), pp: 337-407, 2000.

+..
 [Friedman2010]
    Friedman, Jerome, Trevor Hastie, and Rob Tibshirani.
    *Regularization paths for generalized linear models via coordinate